TonyTangAndroid/Wood/README.md

 - Why are retries and redirects not being captured discretely?
 - Why are my encoded request/response bodies not appearing as plain text?

 Please refer to [this section of the OkHttp wiki](https://github.com/square/okhttp/wiki/Interceptors#choosing-between-application-and-network-interceptors).
-You can choose to use Gander as either an application or network interceptor, depending on your requirements.
+You can choose to use Wood as either an application or network interceptor, depending on your requirements.

-##### Diff between Chuck and Gander:
+##### Diff between Chuck and Wood:
-1. Gander uses Room for db instead of Cupboard
+1. Wood uses Room for db instead of Cupboard
 2. Removed Gson Dependency
 3. Improved Search
 4. Improved Performance (PagedList, BackGround Load for Text, other minor pref boosts)